Person-centred care refers to health care that is respectful of and responsive to the preferences, needs and values of service users.

 They ask for an opinion of how health services and interventions have, over time, affected a person’s quality of life, daily functioning, symptom severity, and other aspects of health which only the receiver of services can know.
 PROMs can be used to fill gaps in knowledge about outcomes and whether healthcare interventions make a difference to people’s quality of life.

 give a person’s perspective of their health

 measure whether an intervention changes quality of life

 measure symptoms, distress, anxiety and unmet needs

-Person-Reported Experience Measures (PREMs) are another kind of questionnaire completed by people who use health services.
+Person-Reported Experience Measures (PREMs) are another kind of questionnaire completed by people who use health and community services.

 PREMs can be used to: